ciompi/EngineMonitor/README.md

 *  Marine engine monitoring systems are very expensive and this device can be built for around $100

 Instructions are on the [Wiki](https://bitbucket.org/R_P_Ryan/enginemonitor/wiki/Home)

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.